Peñas de Aya: Aritxulegi

 Keep north-bound in a steep descent leaving behind the Juncal cave on the right (748 m high).
 The trail falls past the remains of a military defence line dating from the Civil War till an open larch forest is reached, and on to the pass of Elurretxe (road).
 This is the access called Castillo del Inglés too, after a building nearby nowadays in ruin.
 For the way back, in order to skip the same trail to return, the PR-GI 20 looping around the massif can be taken, either through the western side or the eastern one.
 In the first option, the trail runs back south at middle height through forest landscape most of the time, except for the final stage, before merging with the starting point in Aritxulegi.
 No slopes up at the beginning, but several twists and zigzags up on the way.

 Elurretxe (Castillo del Inglés)

 The same route may be done on the opposite direction, that is, starting from Elurretxe to Aritxulegi and back by means of any of the trail choices.
 From Oiartzun (Elizalde), take the road going up towards Irun and neighbourhood Gurutze.
 In a 5-minute ride of a motor vehicle, a minor road splits off to the right (GI-3454, signposted "Ingelesaren Gaztelua").
 The road winds up for another 15 minutes gaining height gradually until Elurretxe is reached (Km 8, open larch forest and picnic area on the right).

 The Arditurri greenway

-At the western foot of the massif, a pleasing and pretty flat greenway has been arranged for cyclists and pedestrians along the river Oiartzun, which heads east into the wild up to the Arditurri mines.
+At the western foot of the massif, a flat greenway has been arranged for cyclists and pedestrians along the river Oiartzun, which heads east into the wild up to the Arditurri mines.